-Market researchers are tracking trends and insights in the influencer marketing industry to uncover the tactics that are not only driving the most engagement across influencer and company collaborations, but also generating the most conversions.
+Market researchers constantly track trends and insights in the influencer marketing industry to uncover the tactics that not only drive most of the engagement across influencer and company collaborations, but also generate most conversions.

 Here are key insights into how to ensure your next influencer partnership is a successful one:

 While many organizations still have a certain amount of hesitation when it comes to working with smaller, up-and-coming influencers, we have found that brands are increasingly placing their trust in influencers other than the top one percent—and finding success with quality content and substantially more engagement.

 However, it’s not just about looking to work with fresh faces.
 Another way organizations can increase engagement with influencer campaigns is to look beyond their traditional range.

 - Build a closer brand/influencer relationship.